mit-ll-ai-technology/maite/docs/source/explanation/maite_vision.rst

 The MAITE-provided structural type definitions permit static type checkers to verify Python objects fulfill required behavioral expectations at development time whenever the object is assigned to an object type hinted as the MAITE structural type. [#assignability]_
 After assignment to the structural type and validation by a typechecker, downstream procedures can treat the object as an arbitrary instance of the broader structural type without regard for specific implementation details.

-In practice, MAITE defines five component types within each supported AI task.
+In practice, MAITE defines five component types within each supported AI problem.
 These are ``Dataset``, ``DataLoader``, ``Augmentation``, ``Model``, and ``Metric``.
 A high-level UML class diagram of MAITE components (these are the classes with the "protocol" stereotype applied) is shown below.
-The diagram is templated on types which vary based on AI task.
+The diagram is templated on types which vary based on AI problem.

 .. image:: ../_static/images/maite_class_diagram.svg
     :width: 800